pydanny/cached-property/README.rst

 ``cached_property`` in your code and *voilà*).
 In case development resumes on the original library, this one is likely to be deprecated.

-*Original readme included below:*
+*Slightly modified README included below:*

 Why?
 -----

 * Makes caching of time or computational expensive properties quick and easy.
 * Because I got tired of copy/pasting this code from non-web project to non-web project.
-* I needed something really simple that worked in Python 2 and 3.

 How to use it
 --------------